 How to Edit an SRT File

 Editing an SRT file means changing the subtitle text, adjusting timecodes, or restructuring subtitle blocks.
-There are two common situations where this comes up: you have an existing SRT file that needs corrections, or you have just generated subtitles and want to review them before exporting.
+There are two common situations: you generated subtitles and want to review them before exporting, or you have an existing SRT file that needs corrections.

 If you generated subtitles with Subtitling.net, the integrated editor is part of the same workflow.
 You do not need to download and re-upload the SRT file to edit it.